 Johns Hopkins is committed to supporting career-long development for educators.
-The Master of Science in Education (MSEd) degree is designed for educators who desire to enhance their professional knowledge and skills and to develop new areas of specialization.
+The Master of Science (MS) in Education degree is designed for educators who desire to enhance their professional knowledge and skills and to develop new areas of specialization.

 This program requires 33 to 39 credits, depending on the concentration.
 With the approval of the program adviser, a student may transfer a maximum of six graduate credits from an accredited college or university, if the course is directly applicable to the student's degree requirements.